alxroyer/scenario/README.md

 Another strength of the *scenario* framework is its *documentation facilities*:
-- Tie the test documentation (actions, expected results) right next to the related test code (see [quickstart](https://scenario-testing-framework.readthedocs.io/en/latest/quickstart.html) for an overview).
+- Tie the test documentation (actions, expected results) right next to the related test code (see example below for an overview).
   By the way, the code is more understandable, and the whole easier to maintain.
 - Easily collect test [evidence](https://scenario-testing-framework.readthedocs.io/en/latest/advanced.evidence.html),
   just by using the [assertion API](https://scenario-testing-framework.readthedocs.io/en/latest/advanced.assertions.html) provided.